openstack-archive/ec2-driver/README.md

 To see it in action, [watch this video](https://www.youtube.com/watch?v=DiMbp9go-To)

 [![ScreenShot](https://github.com/stackforge/ec2-driver/blob/master/img/hybrid_cloud.png)](https://www.youtube.com/watch?v=DiMbp9go-To)

+We were honoured to present this at the OpenStack summit 2015, you can [watch the video here.](https://www.youtube.com/watch?v=RSC0OYrJey8)

 ## Multi-node hybrid cloud
 This will enable a hybrid cloud infrastucture using this driver on one of the multiple compute-hosts.
 Follow the Quick setup to install the EC2 Driver on a (psuedo) compute-host in it's own availability zone.